pmcgrenery/WxBrief/TESTING.md

 ### **As a user, I want to see the current and forecast weather at a specific airport, so that I can know more about the weather at that airport.**

-1. In the Briefing page, the user can add the airport they want to investigate.
+1. On the Briefing page, the user can add the airport they want to investigate.
 2. The user selects that airport to enter the weather reports for that airport.
 3. This will load the wxreport.html page which presents the current and forecast weather to the user.
-The user will also see the radar map centered over the airport with a marker on the airport reference point.
+The user will also see the radar map centred over the airport with a marker on the airport reference point.

 <img src="docs/user-story-9.png" style="width:600px">
 <br/>